 How to watch Seahawks vs. Buccaneers Week 10: TV channel, start time, odds

-How to watch Seahawks vs. Buccaneers in Munich originally appeared on NBC Sports Chicago
+How to watch Seahawks vs. Buccaneers in Munich originally appeared on NBC Sports Bayarea

 The next stop on the NFL international showdown train is brand new.